-3 Steps to Developing a Business Continuity Strategy in a Blizzard
+3 Steps to Developing a Business Continuity Strategy Before a Blizzard

 Much of the Northeast is known for its frigid temperatures and unexpected heavy snowfall.
 While ski resorts across the Northeast rejoice, local businesses may not share the same level of excitement.
 Blizzards can hinder employee productivity and your business continuity strategy by crippling public transport, causing power outages, threatening infrastructure, and trapping people in their homes.

 The winter of 2015 is a prime example of the dangers a blizzard can bring.
 After more than 100 inches of snow, no amount of camaraderie or hard work could disguise the fact that local businesses were being hit hard.
 With transport restricted and schools closed, even businesses that did not rely on local footfall were feeling the pressure: workers simply couldn't get into work.

 This year, with Farmers' Almanac predicting a snowier-than-normal season, businesses across the Northeast could be at risk of losing productivity and revenue.
 One of the critical questions to ask is how your company can increase organizational resilience in case weather conditions keep business from running as usual.

 1. Make Sure Your Help Desk is Prepared

 The success of a business relies heavily on the success of its employees.
 Your workers are dependant upon their technology and thus, on your business' IT support staff when issues with their technology arise — big or small.
 In the event of an emergency, your help desk staff should feel comfortable taking charge in getting all systems and employees up and running.